hville/attostore/readme.md

 ### Features, Limitations, Gotcha

 * available in CommonJS, ES6 modules and browser versions
-* no Promise polyfill included.
-Not required if callbacks are provided to the set function
 * only the last item of an Array can be deleted to avoid shifting of keys
 * No Array splicing to keep the keys unchanged. additions and removals from the end only (eg. push pop)
 * only JSON types supported (Array, Object, string, number, boolean, null)